Cancel

 Entered an event for the first time?

-If you’re gearing up for your first running event this year, you’re in for an exciting time.
-Whether it’s a 5km all the way to the marathon, there's no doubt you'll feel some nervous energy and anxiety around the event.
-To help you toe the start line with confidence, we’ve gathered some of our RunDNA team to share their number one tip for first-time racers.
-From preparation pre race to tips on the race day, let’s dive in!
+Taking on your first running event this year?
+It’s an exciting milestone.
+Whether you’re lining up for a 5km or going all the way to the marathon, it’s completely normal to feel a mix of nervous energy and anticipation around the event.
+To help you step onto the start line with confidence, we’ve asked members of the RunDNA team to share their number one tip for first-time racers.
+From pre race preparation through to race day advice, let’s dive in.

 Training tips